zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/setupdf.md

 ## **STEP 1**: Object Store: Setting Up Storage

-1. Before running application in Data Flow service, create two storage buckets that are required in object storage
+1. Before running application in Data Flow service, create two storage buckets that are required in object storage.
+If you   are

      * A bucket to store the logs (both standard out and standard err) for every application run.Create a standard storage tier bucket called `dataflow-logs` in the Object Store service.
 The location of the bucket must follow the pattern: